dnschneid/crouton/README.md

 If you're just here to use crouton, you can grab the latest release from [https://goo.gl/fd3zc](https://goo.gl/fd3zc).
-Download it, pop open a shell (Ctrl+Alt+T, type `shell` and hit enter), and run `sh ~/Downloads/crouton` to see the help text.
+Download it, pop open a shell (Ctrl+Alt+T, type `shell` and hit enter), make the installer executable with `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton`, then launch it with `sudo crouton` to see the help text.
 See the "examples" section for some usage examples.

-If you're modifying crouton, you'll probably want to clone or download the repo and then either run `installer/main.sh` directly, or use `make` to build your very own `crouton`.
-You can also download the latest release, cd into the Downloads folder, and run `sh crouton -x` to extract out the juicy scripts contained within, but you'll be missing build-time stuff like the Makefile.
+If you're modifying crouton, you'll probably want to clone or download the repo into a subdirectory of `/usr/local` and then either run `installer/main.sh` directly, or use `make` to build your very own `crouton`.
+You can also download the latest release, install it as above and run `crouton -x` to extract out the juicy scripts contained within, but you'll be missing build-time stuff like the Makefile.
+You also need to remember to place the unbundled scripts somewhere in `/usr/local` in order to be able to execute them.

 crouton uses the concept of "targets" to decide what to install.
 While you will have apt-get in your chroot, some targets may need minor hacks to avoid issues